Emily Dickinson Lexicon

 Load; supply; spread; strew; provide; furnish; hold a substance.

-lade (-n), verbal adj. [see lade, v.]
+laden, verbal adj. [see lade, v.]

-Burdened; weighed down; [fig.] worried; preoccupied; [allusion to Matthew 11:28, “Come unto me, all ye that … are heavy laden.]
+Burdened; weighed down; [fig.] worried; preoccupied; (see Matthew 11:28, “Come unto me, all ye that … are heavy laden”).

 lady (ladies, -'s), n.
 [OE hlæfdíge, bread kneader; NW says related to hláford, lord, bread giver.] (webplay: belongs, bread-givers, doubtful, earls, lord, woman).

-- Sun; central body of light in its relation to the movement of the earth [personified as a woman.]
-[304]
+- Phrase.
+“Lady of the Occident”: sunset; [personification] solar light in relation to the movement of the earth at eventide.

-lag (-ging), v. [unknown.]
+lag (lagging), v. [unknown.]

 Stall; dally; delay; move slowly; fall behind.